GOOD party leader Patricia de Lille was offered a Cabinet position just hours before President Cyril Ramaphosa announced his new executive.

 “[Patricia] called me at 1:30pm and asked me If I’m sitting down”, GOOD secretary general Brett Herron told the Mail & Guardian.

 “She said she just got a call from the presidency, that she’s packing a bag, and that she’s got to go to Pretoria.
+We agreed we’ll talk when she gets there.
+[At the Union Buildings] her phone was taken away.
+We found out which cabinet position she was offered when she stepped out of that meeting which was just as the President was announcing it.

 The appointment is a massive boost to De Lille who resigned from the DA in October last year.

-After she announced the formation of her new political party late last year, she campaigned to be Western Cape Premier in the 2019 general elections.
+After announced the formation of her new political party late last year, she campaigned to be Western Cape Premier in the 2019 general elections.

 When her party won two seats in the National Assembly, she opted to rather represent her party in Parliament.